hpphat92/movements/README.md

 #Release note
 - 0.0.1 - Feb 25 2016: Add UI, Allow user to edit the map.

+#Contribution
+Please making any merge requests in case of error.

 #From Author
 Feel free to download and use any part of the source code